Master Data Management

 Did you know that 15% of all cyber-attacks were targeted at the healthcare industry in 2020?
 Cyber security threats are evolving with technological advancements, more so in the healthcare industry.
 Threats to healthcare data are more concerning due to its sensitive nature.

-It is, hence, imperative that security breaches in the healthcare industry are continually monitored and addressed as per the guidelines outlined by the Health Insurance Portability and Accountability Act (HIPAA) laws.
+It is, hence, imperative that cyber security breaches in the healthcare industry are continually monitored and addressed as per the guidelines outlined by the Health Insurance Portability and Accountability Act (HIPAA) laws.
 Not only is there an ethical commitment to patients worldwide to safeguard their personal information, but it is also true that security breaches in healthcare could lead to damage to people’s lives.

 Electronic Health Records (EHRs) hold sensitive information about patients’ medical history, and, with today’s advancements, make it seamless for healthcare professionals and insurance companies to share information and collaborate to meet patients’ needs.
 This very nature of EHRs being widely accessible makes it vulnerable to hacking and cybercrime.